Guy Berryman: Coldplay

 Berryman was the third member to join the band in 1997.
 Their college friend Kris Foof described him as "a quiet young man who had been put in Paris Block, the less populated block of rooms in Ramsay Hall.
 The rest of the band had been placed in New York Block, but not Guy—he was the outsider [that the insiders all knew about], namely from his stockpile of musical instruments".
 Martin commented that he had a wrong impression of the bassist on their first meeting: "He's not as scary as he looks [...]
 Everyone thinks he's moody, soft-spoken is better".
 They practised along with Buckland and eventually recorded a demo despite not having a drummer, calling themselves Big Fat Noises by November of that year.
 Champion completed the performing line-up in 1998.
-(Note: Overall, the fifth and final member was manager and creative director Phil Harvey.)
+(Note: Overall, the fifth and final member was music manager and creative director Phil Harvey.)
 Berryman later dropped out of engineering and enrolled in a seven-year architecture programme at the Bartlett, which he subsequently abandoned to focus on his music career.
 He worked as a bartender to pay rent.

-During the Coldplay: A Head Full of Dreams (2018) documentary, the bassist mentioned the marketing campaign for X&Y (2005) was a very turbulent period for the band, as they had frequent arguments, particularly between him and Martin: "I was probably much more opinionated back then, which was a huge pain in the ass for everyone, I don't know if I was trying to get away from myself or if I wasn't comfortable with myself, but I definitely had a drinking problem".
+In the Head Full of Dreams (2018) documentary, the bassist mentioned that recording X&Y (2005) and executing its rollout marked a very tumultuous period for the band, as they had frequent arguments, particularly between him and Martin: "I was probably much more opinionated back then, which was a huge pain in the ass for everyone, I don't know if I was trying to get away from myself or if I wasn't comfortable with myself, but I definitely had a drinking problem".
 When the band were asked about their creative process in an interview for The Howard Stern Show, they claimed that while Buckland is usually more optimistic to either disapprove or give his input on Martin's initial ideas, Berryman tends to be more critical, concluding that if he does not like a certain song, "there's no point in ever playing it again".
 Conversely, he has been responsible for starting tracks such as "Magic" on his own, which was released as the lead single for their sixth album, Ghost Stories, in 2014.